Find out what olaparib is, how you have it and other important information about taking this drug.

-Cancer cells with a change in the BRCA gene rely on PARP to keep their DNA healthy.
+Some cancer cells rely on PARP to keep their DNA healthy.
+This includes cancer cells with a change in the BRCA gene.
 So, when olaparib stops PARP from repairing DNA damage, the cancer cells die.

 This type of drug is called a cancer growth blocker.

 How you have it

 Olaparib comes as both capsules and tablets.
 You usually take them two times a day, 12 hours apart.
 How you take them depends on whether you are taking capsules or tablets.

 Capsules - you take eight capsules twice a day.
 You can't eat at the same time.
 This means that after taking olaparib you should wait at least 2 hours before you eat again.
 And if you are taking olaparib after eating, you should wait at least 1 hour before you take it.

 Tablets - you take two tablets twice a day.
 There are no food restrictions with the tablets.